 After pierogi are cooked and ready, you can either:

-Best Side Dished and Add-ons For Pierogi Ruskie
+Best Polish Side Dishes and Add-ons For Pierogi Ruskie

-Pierogi ruskie with the warm milk to drink is what my childhood tasted like.
+Pierogi ruskie with warm milk to drink is what my childhood tasted like.

 2. Maggi seasoning sauce